The Punisher (2005 video game)

-The Punisher is a 2005 third-person shooter action-adventure game developed by Volition and published by THQ, based on the Marvel Comics character Punisher.
-It was released in 2005 for PlayStation 2, Xbox and Windows; a mobile phone port was developed by Amplified Games, developed in 2004 and released in 2005.
+The Punisher is a 2005 third-person shooter action-adventure game developed by Volition and published by THQ, based on the Marvel Comics character the Punisher.
+It was released in 2005 for the PlayStation 2, Xbox and Windows; a mobile phone port was developed by Amplified Games, developed in 2004 and released in 2005.

-The game stars the antihero Punisher after his family was murdered by the Mafia, Frank Castle devoted his life to the punishment of criminals.
+The game stars the antihero the Punisher.
+After his family was murdered by the mafia, Frank Castle devoted his life to the punishment of criminals.
 Players take control of the titular ruthless vigilante to track down and kill criminals.
 The story is a loose hybridization of the 2004 film of the same name, as well as the Vol. 5 (2000) and Vol. 6 (2001) series of the comic books.
-Actor Thomas Jane reprises his role as Castle/The Punisher.
+Actor Thomas Jane reprises his role as Frank Castle/The Punisher.

 An earlier video game adaptation of the film was in development by Mucky Foot Productions, but was cancelled when THQ decided to bring development in-house.

 Gameplay

 The Punisher is primarily a third-person shooter, offering a combination of exploration and combat.
 Frank can carry up to three weapons, including two one-handed weapons, which can be dual-wielded at any time, and one heavier, two-handed weapon.
-These can also be dual wielded but only when another is available to pick up from the environment, as Frank cannot carry more than one and cannot reload them until ammo is depleted, at which point the second weapon is dropped.
+These can also be dual wielded but only when another is available to pick up from the environment, as Frank cannot carry more than one and cannot reload them until ammunition is depleted, at which point the second weapon is dropped.
 Lethal and non-lethal grenades are also available.

 When in close combat, Frank can grab an enemy, taking them as a human shield and performing a simple interrogation or a one-button "quick kill".
 Grabbed enemies can additionally be thrown through doors or in whatever direction the player chooses.
 The game's environments also feature interrogation "hot spots", where the Punisher can interrogate his enemies using death threats and torture, coercing them to share information that may help him in his quest.

 During these interrogations, an intimidation meter appears on screen, which includes the enemy's health and their breaking point.
 Once Frank is able to maintain the intimidation level at this breaking point for a few seconds, points are obtained and information or a service is provided.
 Although any common enemy can be interrogated, only the ones highlighted can offer anything useful.

 If the enemy's health is depleted or if Frank is overly aggressive during interrogations, the enemy is executed and points are subtracted.
 Points can be used to unlock upgrades for Frank at his apartment or to unlock different modes for each level.

 As Frank kills enemies, a meter for "Slaughter Mode" is charged.
 When this mode is activated, Frank gains movement speed and puts his guns away, wielding combat knives which can be thrown at enemies or used to violently dispatch them in close quarters.

-The game penalizes the player for shooting innocent people by ending the level.
+The game immediately penalizes the player for killing innocent people by ending the level.